Industry Standard

 • Taxes

-If the price seems too high, ask for a breakdown.
+If the price seems too high, ask for a full breakdown.

 Before paying, examine: